akhil189/akhil189/README.md

 #### I'm currently

-- ➡️ **Looking for full-time opportunities starting from May 2023**
+- ➡️ **Looking for Full-time opportunities starting from Jan 2024**
+- ➡️ **Incoming ML-Ops Intern at [Tausight](https://www.tausight.com/)**

+#### Previously,

 - 🎓 M.S.
-Student at Northeastern University, Boston majoring in Data Science
+Graduate student at Northeastern University, Boston majored in Data Science
 - 👨🏽‍🏫 Graduate Teaching Assistant for the course [IE 7300: Machine Learning in Engineering](http://www.machinelearninginengineering.com/about/tas) by [Prof. Ramin Mohammadi](https://www.linkedin.com/in/ramin-mohammadi-ml/)

 #### I'm an